Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is initially amusing, particularly during unique moments like being slingshot, but it tends to lose its charm with repetition, leading to a less enjoyable experience when players have to chase down the same scenarios multiple times.
+The humor in the game is initially amusing, particularly during unique moments like being slingshot, but it tends to lose its charm with repetition, as players find the subsequent experiences less entertaining.

 • “It was funny the first time it happened, but not so funny having to chase it down after being slingshot.”